Why You Might Need Beauty Supplements

 The global beauty supplement market

 In 2015, the skin care segment dominated the global beauty supplement market followed by the hair care segment.
-Additionally, Studies show Europe is the largest market for beauty supplements.
+Additionally, the study showed that Europe is the largest market for beauty supplements.
 According to a competitive analysis, the global beauty supplement market is likely to reach over USD 13,845 Mn by 2025 .
 In addition, with the rising demand in the Asia Pacific region, we see a huge opportunity for you to enter the global beauty supplement market with our liposomal products.

 What else should I know before taking these supplements?